JWock82/Pynite/docs/source/reporting.rst

 Configuring ``wkhtmltopdf`` on Other Operating Systems
 ======================================================

-I've only ever done this for Windows, so for other operating systems I recommend going to the PDFKit documentation on PyPI here: [PDFKit on PyPI](https://pypi.org/project/pdfkit/).
+I've only ever done this for Windows, so for other operating systems I recommend going to the PDFKit documentation on PyPI here: `PDFKit on PyPI <https://pypi.org/project/pdfkit/>`_.
 It explains PKFKit configuration options that "should" work, thought I've never done it myself.
 Good luck!

 Generating & Customizing Reports
 ================================